CMMC is a new Department of Defense (DoD) program called the Cybersecurity Maturity Model Certification (CMMC).

 CMMC will improve CUI security by introducing a formal audit program for compliance.
-The CMMC framework will associate different security processes and practices to levels 1 through 5.
+The CMMC framework will associate different security processes and practices to levels 1 through 3.
 It’s important to note that ANY organization that does business with the Department of Defense must meet all the provisions of the required maturity Level.
-The previous self-assessment process is being replaced by audits from qualified, accredited 3rd-party organizations (C3PAOs).
+The process is now augmented by a mix of self-assessment and audits from qualified, accredited 3rd-party organizations (C3PAOs).

 What are the CMMC Levels?

-The CMMC framework consists of five maturity levels of level 1 through 5 where there is an increasing level of systems controls and process compliance requirements to protect information.
+The CMMC framework consists of three maturity levels designated level 1 through 3 where there is an increasing level of systems controls and process compliance requirements to protect information.

 Who does CMMC apply to?

-CMMC applies to ALL government contractors, primes and subs, who do business with the Department of Defense.
+CMMC will apply to ALL government contractors, primes and subs, who do business with the Department of Defense.
 This includes over 300,000 organizations that will need to be certified.
-Previously, federal contractors were allowed to self-certify.
-With the inception of CMMC, defense contractors must now achieve CMMC certification via a certified and accredited 3rd-party auditor in order to be awarded a defense contract.
+With the inception of the phased rollout of CMMC, targeted defense contracts must now achieve and flow down CMMC compliance to subcontractors.

 When does CMMC go into effect?